locustking/Level_2/README.md

      https://www.dropbox.com/sh/0dt5bp4taqr8qzu/AAC17L79iNsP6t0wipnTAUnQa?dl=0

 These also include minutes for all meetings, in which we checked in and reviewed the work over the prior 24 hours, the next 24 hours, and any impediments.

+#README - Project Part 3 of 4

+##Continuous Integration/Continuous Delivery:

+Our CI/CD tool of choice is Jenkins
+It is hosted at http://www.bookbeatjenkins.com

+There are three jobs setup to support our CI/CD pipeline.
+They are as follows: bookbeat bookbeat-prod-deploy bookbeat-stage-deploy

+Each commit to the master branch of our Level_2.git repository master branch triggers the 'bookbeat' build job.
+This job runs our test suite for our BDD and TDD test cases.
+If the tests pass successfully, it triggers the bookbeat-stage-deploy job.
+This pushes the files to our bookbeat app staging environment.
+Once the team verifies the staging site looks good, a manual run of the bookbeat-prod-deploy will push our code to our production environment.

+To see our Jenkins setup, go to the above mentioned URL and supply the following credentials:
+username: testuser
+password: 1password